 First of all, even though it was a small machine, it was still something that would take up countertop space (and an electrical outlet) in our kitchen.
 And since this little machine would only make single cups of coffee, and short ones at that, it would not take the place of our existing coffee maker.
 So we’d have to keep that one as well.

-And lastly, cleaning the machine, specifically the milk spout, looked like a lot of work.
+Lastly, cleaning the machine, specifically the milk spout, looked like a lot of work.

 Chris immediately dispelled my concern about cleaning the milk spout.
 He showed me the button to push to automatically clean the spout with steamed water.